Groovy

 Portlets

-Only show portlet if table contains data records
+Only display portlet if data records are contained in table

-The following script means that the portlet is only displayed if the table contains data records; the "Restrict display of the portlet on the web by Groovy script" setting must be activated.
-The script can also be used if the "Restrict selection of the portlet on the web by Groovy script" is activated.
-In this case, the portlet will no longer be listed under "Portlets and applications" on the portlet settings page and cannot be added to the portal page if the table does not contain any records.
+With the following script, the portlet is only displayed if the table it contains contains data records and the setting"Restrict display of the portlet on the web by Groovy script" is set.
+The script can also be used for the setting"Restrict portlet selection on the web using Groovy script" - the portlet is then no longer listed in the portlet settings under "Portlets from applications" and can therefore not be integrated on the portal page.

 Snippet

-Tips & Tricks - Filter portlets with Groovy
+Tips & Tricks - Filtering portlets with Groovy

 Restrict portlets in the portlet container

-To restrict portlets in the portlet container, a list with portlet objects must be returned.
-You can retrieve all available portlet objects with "g_portletPool".
+To restrict portlets in the portlet container, a list of portlet objects must be returned.
+All available portlet objects can be retrieved with "g_portletPool".
 In this example, only the portlet with the GUID entered instead of the placeholder would be available.

 Snippet